Before adding a new animal to your homestead you always need to sit down and crunch the numbers. So how much does it

 Litter about $4 month – We buy paper pellet litter for the rabbit’s litter box.
 It doesn’t stick in their fur, it’s biodegradable and is safe if the buns nibble on it.

 Health Costs minimal – Generally there should not be vet bills unless your rabbit has an illness or injury.
 The only “medication” we give our bunnies are papaya enzyme tablets to help ward off wool block.
 You can get a bottle of about 600 pills for $10.
-We only give them a couple pills a week, so that should last my two rabbits over two years!
+That will last a few years

 Monetary Benefits of Angoras:

 So how much money can you expect to raise with Angora rabbits?

 Raw Fiber: If you are looking to just sell the raw fiber (simply brush the bunny and sell what comes off, no other processing involved) prices range from $6-$8 an ounce.
 There are 4 recognized breeds of Angora Rabbits: French, English, Satin and Giant.
 My rabbits are English Angoras, the smallest breed but a good wool producer.
 I can expect about 20 oz of wool per year, per rabbit, which would work out to about $140 a year (or approx $12 month) if I were to sell the wool raw.

 Crafts: What do people do with all this raw fiber?
 They use it in a variety of fiber arts, from collages to needle felting to clothing or jewelry accents to spinning into yarn for knitting – there are a ton of options!
 If you have the equipment and talent to do any of these things, turning the raw wool into a usable end product will greatly increase your profits.
-Check out these cute little needle felted rabbits I make with Angora fur
+I made these cute little needled felted rabbits with fibers from my angoras!